 - Moneymaker (cross between Sannen and Nubian)

-Dairy goat breeds tend to grow more slowly since you want them to produce milk for as long as possible.
+Dairy breeds tend to grow more slowly since you want them to produce milk for as long as possible.

 If you have harsh conditions like heat or very cold winters, this will be another consideration in what breed you’ll choose to raise.

 You won’t need anything fancy for meat goats.
 Just pick for your weather and pasture size as well as how quickly they grow.

 Alfalfa is a common feed, particularly in winter months when there might not be enough plants in the pasture to keep them fed.

 The best option for raising organic goats is to have a pasture with grass that has legumes planted as well as plenty of forage and cover such as trees or brush.

 If you have a lot of overgrown pastures, your goats can help clear them and put on weight for sale later on.

 Most breeds of goats don’t put on enough extra weight to make it worth feeding them extra grain like you would cattle.